PASTA-ELN/pasta-eln/docs/source/extractors.rst

   if __name__=='__main__':
     reply = use('datafile.abc',saveFileName='datafile.png')
-    del reply['image']
-    print(reply)
+    print('User meta',reply['metaUser'],'\n\n')
+    print('Vendor meta',reply['metaVendor'],'\n\n')
+    print('Recipe',reply['recipe'])

 Then you can change and optimize the code by running 'python3 extractor_abc.py'.
 Of course you have to replace filenames and define imageData, metaVendor, ....
-After you have finished the extractor, you can remove the last four lines.
+After you have finished the extractor, you can remove the last five lines.

+*!!
+NOTE DO NOT TEST IT WITHIN PASTA-ELN !!* because - currently - python always uses the initial code and does not update for efficiency.

 General information on file formats